chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/overview.md

 weight: -1
 ---

-# Probability Models
+# probability models
 Analysis starts with exploration, visualization, summary…
 …and then often continues with building probability models (OSMEN framework).

-# The Data Science Process
+# the data science process
 1. Ask an interesting question
    1. What is the scientific goal?
    2. What would you do if you had all the data?